Hutheesing family: Sheth Hutheesing

-Hutheesing Kesarising was married three times but neither his first wife nor his second wife produced a living male heir, although there were at least two living daughters and one boy who lived to the age of five, besides some miscarriages and other infant deaths.
-His third wife (who was much younger than him) produced no child at all for several years after their marriage.
-This third wife was named Harkunwar and she hailed from the village of Ghogha near Bhavnagar.
+Hutheesing Kesarising was married three times but neither his first wife nor his second wife produced a living male heir, although there were at least two living daughters, one boy who lived to the age of five, and miscarriages and other infant deaths.
+His third wife, named Harkunwar Bai, from the village of Ghogha near Bhavnagar, was much younger than him.
+They did not have children for several years after their marriage.
 The two daughters were married at a young age, per the custom of that era, and sent away to live in their marital homes.
-Thereafter, in keeping with Indian tradition, the couple adopted the three sons of Hutheesing's brother, Dolabhai.
+By keeping the Indian tradition, the couple adopted the three sons of Hutheesing's brother, Dolabhai.
 The boys were named Jaisingbhai, Maganbhai and Mulchandbhai.
-Ironically, within a couple of years after the adoptions, Harkunwar finally became pregnant and gave birth to a son, whom they named Umabhai.
+A couple of years after the adoptions, Bai became pregnant and gave birth to a son, whom they named Umabhai.

-According to Jain custom and society, their biological son was treated just like his adopted brothers; before his death, Hutheesing portioned out his wealth in equal measure to all his sons, and at his death, it was the eldest adopted boy, Jaising, who officiated at his funeral as his eldest son.
+According to Jain custom and society, their biological son was treated just like his adopted brothers.
+Before his death, Hutheesing portioned out his wealth in equal measure to all his sons, and at his death, the eldest adopted boy, Jaising, officiated at his funeral as his eldest son.

-Harkunwar Bai and Descendants
+Harkunwar Bai and descendants

-After the death of Seth Hutheesing, his sons carried on the family's trading business harmoniously, while his wife, Harkunwar Bai, devoted herself to prayer and charities.
-The entire family continued to live together in their palatial residence, Hutheesing-ni-Vadi.
-This was a massive haveli (Indian-style mansion-with-courtyards) built by Huteesing just outside the gates of the old walled city of Amedabad.
+After the death of Sheth Hutheesing, his sons carried on the family's trading business and Bai, devoted herself to prayer and charities.
+The entire family continued to live together in their palatial residence, the Hutheesing-ni-Vadi, which was a massive haveli (Indian-style mansion-with-courtyards) built by Huteesing just outside the gates of the old walled city of Ahmedabad.
 The mansion stood within a large compound, which contained walled gardens, an orchard, mews and small houses for servants and dependents.